 Fleming co-created The Developmental Sprint®, a proprietary, 4-week process for immediately improving employee performance, driving documented, significant financial and cultural results for clients.
-Designed to be scalable and replicable for organizations and simple and repeatable for employees, The Developmental Sprint® is the foundation relied on by progressive, responsible CEOs to build their own 21st Century Growth Culture®.
+Designed to be scalable and replicable for organizations and simple and repeatable for employees, The Developmental Sprint® process is the foundation relied on by progressive, responsible CEOs to build their own 21st Century Growth Culture®.

 For more than 30 years, in both corporate and consulting roles with organizations such as Procter & Gamble, The Hay Group, Aetna, Frazier & Deeter, Synovus Financial Corporation, TSYS Payment Solutions, and others, Fleming has generated both people and business results.